AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/deployment/deployment-error-downloading-connection-refused-adobe-commerce.md

 # Deployment error: *error 7 while downloading ... port 443: Connection refused* on Adobe Commerce

-This article provides a fix for the issue when deployment fails with the following error message:
+This article provides a fix for the issue when deployment fails with the following error message in the deploy log:

 ```bash
 W: In CurlDownloader.php line 370: